daverosoff/PreTeXtual/README.md

 ### Known issues

-* When manually adding an `xref` (not using the snippets or autocomplete), you will frequently see a spurious `Unrecognized format` error.
 *  The `ref` snippet does not bring up the quick panel.
 Should it?
-* Recursive search through included files for labels is not yet implemented.
+*  Recursive search through included files for labels is not yet implemented for `xref` completion.
+As of 0.3.0 it does work for Goto Symbol in Project.
-  This will only work for `xref` completion, not Go To Symbol.
 * Nothing has been tested on OS X or Linux.